vizdotlife/vizdotlife.github.io/_pages/announcements.md

 - [The Straw Family](https://www.jpg.store/collection/thestrawfamily)
 - [Viz.Life - Dancing Sunflower Hybrids](https://www.jpg.store/collection/vizlifedancingsunflowerhybrids)
 - [Viz.Life Photos Collection](https://www.jpg.store/collection/vizlifephotoscollection)

-No snapshot is needed.
-In real-time it will check if you hold a Viz asset in the wallet minting a piece.

-Max 3 NFTs per wallet
-Max 1 NFT per transaction
-Max supply of 50 NFTs in the Holders Only Mint phase.
-Whatever isn’t minted will be rolled over to the public launch.

-If there is any remaining supply that was allocated towards the Holders Only Mint it will be allocated to Phase 2, which is the Public Mint.

 ### Will it be required to join the Discord server to be eligible for Phase 1?
 No, there is no requirement to join my Discord server to be eligible for Phase 1 but we'd be happy to have you.